* Scroll down for map of Al Lopez Park indicating our meetup location.

-Running watch: Bring a running watch.
+Running watch: Bring a running watch (beginners can hold off on this).
 It doesn’t need to be fancy.
 A $20 watch from Walmart will do.
 It just needs to have a stopwatch feature.

 Metronome: A cornerstone of my coaching is training cadence, i.e., leg turnover.
 I’ll have you using a metronome at workouts.
 I have several that we share, but many people like to purchase their own.
 Here is a link to one that is available from Amazon.
 The Seiko ones work well.
 You can also download a metronome app for your phone, and some watches provide a cadence feature.